-Patriot Prayer member gets 3 days in jail for Portland riot conviction
+Patriot Prayer member gets 3 days jail for riot conviction

 The judge said Lewis could serve the three days in jail on a schedule of Lewis’ choosing.

-Gibson has held rallies supporting former President Donald Trump and supported other demonstrations organized by the Proud Boys — a group that’s been designated as a hate group by the Southern Poverty Law Center.
+Gibson founded the Vancouver, Washington, based Patriot Prayer in 2016.
+He has held rallies supporting former President Donald Trump and supported other demonstrations organized by the Proud Boys — a group that’s been designated as a hate group by the Southern Poverty Law Center.